TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/DeveloperCorner.rst

 API
 =======

-How to use the API
+How to use the API...